THE GEAR I USE

 CANON RF 24-105MM f/4.0L IS USM

-This is my standard zoom focal length if I’m limited to a single lens.
-I know a lot of people prefer the 24-70mm focal length, but I find it too boring.
+This is my standard zoom focal length if I’m limited to a single lens when traveling light.
+I know a lot of people prefer the 24-70mm focal length, but I find that too boring.
 I don’t get excited to shoot with a 24-70mm lens.
-The added advantage to these lenses is that they all use the same diameter filter so I need only carry one graduated ND or polarizer.
+The added advantage to these lenses is that all of these RF lenses use the same diameter filter so I need only carry one graduated ND or polarizer.

 CANON RF 70-200mm f/4.0L IS USM

 This is the third in the zoom lens trifecta for me.
 Again, a little bit slower than other L-series glass, but the weight savings means that I can haul this without fatigue.
-That translates into more shooting and my camera is always at the ready.
+That translates into more shooting and my camera is always with me and at the ready.
+I love the change to no tripod collar for this lens so I can stay lean and mean.

 TRIPODS